 The Importance of Planning for Long-Term Care

-Long-term care expenses are uncertain, ranging from $0 to potentially over $1 million.
-An expensive LTC event could derail an otherwise well-built retirement plan.
-This problem is growing as people are living longer since it becomes more likely that care will be needed for longer as well.
+LTC expenses are uncertain, ranging from $0 to potentially over $1 million.
+An expensive event could derail an otherwise well-built retirement plan.
+This problem is growing as people live longer since it is more likely that care will be needed.
 Older individuals suffer from higher rates of physical and cognitive problems, and they may have fewer family members or friends who are in a position to provide sustained daily assistance.

 McLean Asset Management Corporation (MAMC) is a SEC registered investment adviser.
 The content of this publication reflects the views of McLean Asset Management Corporation (MAMC) and sources deemed by MAMC to be reliable.
 There are many different interpretations of investment statistics and many different ideas about how to best use them.
 Past performance is not indicative of future performance.
 The information provided is for educational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy or sell securities.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information on this presentation.
 Indexes are not available for direct investment.
 All investments involve risk.